chalupaul/chalupaul.github.io/_posts/2013-07-22-Python-Package-Loading.markdown

             for x in __all__]
 {% endhighlight %}

 So globals() is ironically used in this place, because it is "global" in the scope of the _calling module_, so it's not really global haha.
 But it's a dict of the symbol table of the current module.
-I don't particularly like this becaues I kind of think \_\_init\_\_.py is an abomination, and a terrible place to put code.
+I don't particularly like this becaues I kind of think \_\_init\_\_.py is an abomination, and a certainly a questionable place to put code.
 I suppose that's just my opinion.

-But, now you can do this:
+Anyway, now you can do this:

 {% highlight console %}
 >>> import pypackage